MohitAswani/DataStructuresAndAlgorithms/15_BinarySearchTrees/1_Introduction.md

 * If the node has only one child, we replace the node with its child.

-* If the node has two children, we find the closest greatest value or the closest smallest value and replace it will that.
+* If the node has two children, we find the closest greatest value or the closest smallest value and replace it with that.

 * Closest greatest value is the inorder successor since it appear next in the inorder traversal (inorder traversal of a BST is sorted ).
+And the inorder successor is the left most child of the right child.

 * Closest smallest value is the inorder predecessor since it appear next in the inorder traversal.
+And the inorder predecessor is the right most child of the left child.

 * If key doesn't exist in the BST we do not delete it.